szczyglis-dev/py-gpt/README.md

 - `API calls` - plugin lets you connect the model to the external services using custom defined API calls.

 - `Code Interpreter` - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
-This means GPT can interface with any script, application, or code.
+This means a model can interface with any script, application, or code.
-Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.
+Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to model.

 - `Custom Commands` - allows you to create and execute custom commands on your system.

-- `Files I/O` - provides access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.
+- `Files I/O` - provides access to the local filesystem, enabling a model to read and write files, as well as list and create directories.

 - `System (OS)` - allows you to create and execute custom commands on your system.